byakugan-1/byakugan.io/_posts/2025-06-02-sparrow-guide.md

 Please note that if you use a pruned Bitcoin Core node, you won't be able to restore a wallet containing transactions predating the locally stored blocks.
 However, for a new wallet created on Sparrow, this won't be a problem: your new transactions will be visible, even with a pruned node.

+> Pruned nodes cannot rescan beyond pruned blocks.
+Restoring old wallets may fail; use an unpruned node for full history.
+{: .prompt-info }

 On Sparrow, go to the "*Bitcoin Core*" tab.

 ![Image](/assets/img/sparrow-guide-images/07.webp)